 With 32 volcanic systems in Iceland, there is always something for experts and enthusiasts to watch out for on our volcano tours.
-Since the Bárðarbunga eruption ended on 28th February 2015, there have been no volcanic eruptions in Iceland until just this year - end of March 2021.
+Since the Fagradasfjall eruption ended on 16 October 2021, there haven’t been volcanic eruptions in Iceland until 3 August 2022.
 Geothermal activity is just a part of life in Iceland, however.
 Without it, we wouldn’t have hot springs or geothermal pools to enjoy.
 If seeing them from above sounds more you, why not enjoy a helicopter tour of volcanos.

 Visiting an island packed with active volcanoes might sound scary at first but once you realize how well Icelanders know their volcanoes, monitor them and execute eruption plans in only minutes you will know that there is nothing to worry about.
 The pro to having so many active volcanoes is not only their beauty but also the knowledge that they have brought us!